taylor-cox/metoo-fuckyou/README.md

 "I ate a whole King Cake in 1 night.
 It was delicious!
 (We didn't find the baby in it.
 Where did it go?
 Oh, I must've *eaten* it.
 Sorry, that one must've gone over your head.)"

 "Here's $10,000 in relocation assistance."
+(I won't be needing that)

 "At WPI, we think that mental health issues and awareness are of the upmost importance, but *only* after 7 people kill themselves because of our dogshit job."